What Color Shoes to Wear With a Gray Suit: A Style Guide

 Occasion

-The expert tailors on the Oliver Wicks team have already put together a great guide on matching the right gray suit to any occasion, but let’s recap some basics.
+Before we worry about shoes and accessories, we have to make sure we’re using the best suit possible for the occasion.
 As a rule of thumb, the darker the suit, the more appropriate it is for formal settings.
-This is why charcoal is the default gray suit for occasions like business meetings, evening wear, and formal weddings.
-The paler the suit, the more casual it appears.
-This makes pale gray suits suitable for outdoor weddings, hot weather functions, certain forms of business casual, and daytime wear.
+This is why charcoal is the default gray suit for occasions like business meetings and formal weddings.
+The paler the suit, the more casual it appears, making light gray suits suitable for outdoor weddings, hot weather functions, certain forms of business casual, and daytime wear.
+Your choice of shoes will also be influenced by the formality of an occasion.

 “No Browns After 6pm”